Fibbing/FibbingNode/README.md

 2. The Southbound controller, the [fibbingnode](https://github.com/Fibbing/FibbingNode/tree/master/fibbingnode) python module, that will control the quagga ospfd instances and trigger the injection/removal of these LSAs, as well as infer the current network topology and decide whether the current instance of the controller is the 'master' one in case multiple controllers are present in the network.
-It can then be run via
+A critical file to tune is the config file, whose defaults are specified in [fibbingnode/res/default.cfg](https://github.com/Fibbing/FibbingNode/blob/master/fibbingnode/res/default.cfg).It can then be run via
 ```bash
 python2 -m fibbingnode
 ```